StreyKenD/AutoTranslationJPEN/README.md

 Set ``translator`` to ``marian`` to run the built-in MarianMT model offline.
-Use ``best`` to combine Google Translate and MarianMT, choosing the longer translation for each sentence. ``choose`` will show both translations in a popup so you can pick your preferred result for each bubble.
+Use ``best`` to combine Google Translate and MarianMT, choosing the longer translation for each sentence. ``choose`` will show both translations in a popup on the right side so you can pick your preferred result for each bubble.

 Translations are cached in ``translations.db`` to avoid duplicate API calls.
 A CSV file ``historico_traducoes.csv`` logs each translation for later reference.